Why is it harvest time in Haiti?

 Afterword

-For decades, Haiti has witnessed a notable surge in evangelical Christianity, reflecting a profound shift in religious dynamics within the country.
-Traditionally dominated by Catholicism and Vodou, evangelicalism's rise has been attributed to various factors, including its emphasis on personal conversion experiences, dynamic worship styles, and grassroots outreach efforts.
+For decades, Haiti has witnessed a surge in evangelical Christianity.
+Traditionally dominated by Catholicism and Vodou, that Caribbean country has experienced a profound shift in religious dynamics.
+Evangelicalism's rise in Haiti has been helped by factors such as an emphasis on personal conversion experiences, dynamic worship styles, and grassroots outreach efforts by lay believers.

 More for you on Haiti